ironsmile/euterpe/README.md

 Note that the track duration is in milliseconds.

 _Optional properties_: Some properties of tracks are optional and may be omitted in the response when they are not set.
-They may not be set because no user has performed an action which sets them.
+They may not be set because no user has performed an action which sets them or the value may not be set in the track file's metadata.
 E.g. playing a song for the fist time will set its `plays` property to 1.
-The list of optional properties is: `plays`, `favourite`, `last_played`, `rating`.
+The list of optional properties is: `plays`, `favourite`, `last_played`, `rating`, `bitrate`, `size`.

 ### Browse